The length spectrum of holomorphic quadratic differential metrics: Preliminary

 \subsection{Flat cone metric}

-A \textit{Euclidean cone} is obtained by gluing in a cyclic pattern a finite number of sectors in the Euclidean plane and the vertices are glued together.
-The equivalence class of vertices is called the cone point.
-The cone angle of a Euclidean cone is the sum of the angles of the sectors.
+A \textit{Euclidean cone} is obtained by gluing in a cyclic pattern a finite number of sectors in the Euclidean plane along the edges and the vertices are glued together.
+The cone angle of a Euclidean cone is the sum of sector angles.
 If the cone angle is $2\pi$, then the cone is just a local Euclidean plane.

-A closed oriented surface $(S,g)$ is called a \textit{flat cone surface} if \begin{enumerate} \item[(1)] every point $p\in S$ has a neighborhood which is isometric to a neighborhood of the cone point of a Euclidean cone with cone angle $\theta(p)$. \item[(2)] $\theta(p)=2\pi$ for all but finitely many points. \end{enumerate} A point $p\in S$ is called a \textit{cone point} or \textit{singular point} if $\theta(p)\ne 2\pi$.
+A closed oriented surface $(S,\sigma)$ is called a \textit{flat cone surface} if \begin{enumerate} \item[(1)] every point $p\in S$ has a neighborhood which is isometric to a Euclidean cone of cone angle $\theta(p)$ with $p$ mapped to the cone point \item[(2)] $\theta(p)\ge 2\pi$ and equality holds except for only finitely many points. \end{enumerate} A point $p\in S$ is called a \textit{cone point} or \textit{singular point} if $\theta(p)> 2\pi$.
 By definition, cone points form a discrete subset of $S$.